 With research programs including the Securing Australia’s Future series and more recently the Horizon Scanning series, ACOLA has nearly five decades of demonstrated experience as a trusted and influential source of expert advice for governments, industry and the public.

-Finally, I would like to thank the ACOLA management team and research and policy staff for their commitment and professionalism throughout this challenging year, without whom ACOLA’s members could not become great than the sum of its parts and deliver our high-quality advice.
+Finally, I would like to thank the ACOLA management team and research and policy staff for their commitment and professionalism throughout this challenging year, especially those based in Melbourne who have experienced long and difficult lockdowns.
+Without them, ACOLA’s members could not become greater than the sum of its parts and deliver our high-quality advice.

 Chair, Board of Directors